 Victimhood

-There is already too much blaming of others going on in modern societies instead of those perpetrating the bad.
-Instead, let’s show in our stories examples of people taking responsibility for their actions.
+In modern societies, there is already too much blame going on.
+Instead, let’s show examples of people taking responsibility for their actions in our stories.

 Really, Hollywood, can there ever be any variation?